awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 Reference parameters
 --------------------

-When a \o2 function contains two reference parameters for objects, it is not typically possible to provide the same object to both parameters or to provide two objects which share the same memory.
+When a O\ :sub:`2`\ scl function contains two reference parameters for objects, it is not typically possible to provide the same object to both parameters or to provide two objects which share the same memory.
-This is particularly an issue when the associated types are template types, since then the \o2 library has no way of knowing how memory is organized in these unspecified types.
+This is particularly an issue when the associated types are template types, since then the O\ :sub:`2`\ scl library has no way of knowing how memory is organized in these unspecified types.
 Thread safety is also an issue, as care must be taken if two functions which are running simultaneously access the same instance of any class.